TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-10-25-imbox-zero.md

-same rules applied, same profit got ;)
+Same rules applied, same profit got ;)

 ### Gain for Brains

-Once I've read (https://en.wikipedia.org/wiki/The_Universe_in_a_Nutshell) in my teenage days.
-I remember single quote from it:
+Once I've read [The Universe in a Nutshell](https://en.wikipedia.org/wiki/The_Universe_in_a_Nutshell) by this guy Stephen Hawking in my before-teenage days.
+I still remember single quote from it:

 <blockquote class="blockquote">
     "Think in structures."